 Research and development expenses have increased over the past eight quarters as the Phase 2b clinical trial with MDNA55 for the treatment of recurrent glioblastoma is now well underway.
 In addition, we have initiated activities on our preclinical pipeline which has contributed to the spending increase year over year on a quarter by quarter basis.
-We expect research and development spending to increase over the next three quarters as the clinical trial enrolment progresses.

-General and administrative expenses are higher in the current quarters compared with the same quarters in the prior year due to financing activities and costs associated with establishing a publicly listed company.
+General and administrative expenses are higher in the current quarters compared with the same quarters in the prior year due to financing activities and costs associated with establishing and maintaining a publicly listed company.
 Costs were higher in the quarters ended December 31, 2016 and March 31, 2017 due to expenses associated with the reverse takeover transaction as well as severance paid to a former Officer.
+The increase in the quarter ended September 30, 2017 related to costs associated with the graduation to the TSX main board as well as the OTCQX listing.